ganeshsetty/CarND-Behavioral-Cloning-Project/README.md

 The simple convnet model trained for track 1 works well for track 2 also which means the model is trained for generalization.

 I would like to thank few of forum members carnd.slack.com (my apologies for not naming individually as couldn't recollect their names) for providing insights in solving the problem.

+As per reviewer recommendations, refered the blog https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713 which helped in implementing model training using fit_generator.Thanks for Kaskar Sakmann for this valuable blog.